forkwork/langflow/docs/docs/Deployment/deployment-kubernetes.md

       #   memory: 512Mi
 ```

-## Deploy the Langflow runtime
+## Deploy the Langinfra runtime

 The runtime chart is tailored for deploying applications in a production environment.
 It is focused on stability, performance, isolation, and security to ensure that applications run reliably and efficiently.

-The `langflow-runtime` Helm chart is available in the [Langflow Helm Charts repository](https://github.com/langflow-ai/langflow-helm-charts/tree/main/charts/langflow-runtime).
+The `langinfra-runtime` Helm chart is available in the [Langinfra Helm Charts repository](https://github.com/langinfra-ai/langinfra-helm-charts/tree/main/charts/langinfra-runtime).

 :::important
-By default, the [Langflow runtime Helm chart](https://github.com/langflow-ai/langflow-helm-charts/blob/main/charts/langflow-runtime/values.yaml#L46) enables `readOnlyRootFilesystem: true` as a security best practice.
+By default, the [Langinfra runtime Helm chart](https://github.com/langinfra-ai/langinfra-helm-charts/blob/main/charts/langinfra-runtime/values.yaml#L46) enables `readOnlyRootFilesystem: true` as a security best practice.
 This setting prevents modifications to the container's root filesystem at runtime, which is a recommended security measure in production environments.

 Disabling `readOnlyRootFilesystem` reduces the security of your deployment.
 Only disable this setting if you understand the security implications and have implemented other security measures.